papotte/stundenzettel/README.md

 ### Error: `Firestore...
 400 (Bad Request)` or Permission Errors

-This error usually means that the necessary Google Cloud APIs are not enabled for your project, or a billing account is not linked.
+This error usually means that either the necessary Google Cloud APIs are not enabled, or your Firestore security rules are blocking access.

 **Solution:**

+1.  **Enable Cloud APIs:**
-1. Make sure you are logged into the Google account associated with your Firebase project.
+    *   Make sure you are logged into the Google account associated with your Firebase project.
-2. Go to the [Google Cloud Console](https://console.cloud.google.com/) for your project.
+    *   Go to the [Google Cloud Console](https://console.cloud.google.com/) for your project.
-3. Navigate to **APIs & Services > Library**.
+    *   Navigate to **APIs & Services > Library**.
-4. Search for and enable the following two APIs if they are not already active:
+    *   Search for and enable the following two APIs if they are not already active:
         *   **Cloud Firestore API**
         *   **Identity Toolkit API** (required for Firebase Authentication)
-5.  **Important:** Many Google Cloud services, even those with a generous free tier, require a billing account to be linked to the project to function.
+    *   **Important:** Many Google Cloud services, even those with a generous free tier, require a billing account to be linked to the project to function.
 Navigate to the **Billing** section in the Google Cloud Console and ensure your project is linked to a billing account.

-You won't be charged as long as you stay within the Firebase "Spark" plan's free limits.
+2.  **Deploy Security Rules:**
+    *   If you've just created your project, its database is locked down by default.
+You need to deploy the security rules included in this project.
+    *   Run the following command from your project directory:
+        ```bash
+        firebase deploy --only firestore:rules
+        ```